 Why we need to foster the ‘root systems’ underpinning mental health and wellbeing in children and adolescents in schools

 The current child and adolescent mental health and wellbeing crisis makes it clear that we need to rethink how we understand and foster mental health and wellbeing during development.
-To this aim, I have developed a new neuroscience-based framework explaining the processes underpinning mental health and wellbeing and their development.
+I have recently formulated a new neuroscience-based framework explaining the psychological and neural processes underpinning mental health and wellbeing and their development.
 We can think of these processes as the ‘root systems’ enabling mental health to ‘grow’ and wellbeing to flourish.
-In comparison, most current approaches to mental health and wellbeing in children and adolescents focus on addressing or preventing symptoms of mental ill-health which could be thought of as ‘the branches’ growing out of the ‘root system’ processes.
+In comparison, most current approaches to mental health and wellbeing in children and adolescents focus on addressing or preventing symptoms of mental ill-health – these could be thought of as ‘the branches’ growing out of the ‘root system’ processes.

-There are several advantages to cultivating the ‘root systems’ of mental health and wellbeing – I call them ‘capacities’ because they can be fostered by learning relevant skills and knowledge.
+There are several advantages to cultivating the ‘root systems’ of mental health and wellbeing – I call the root systems ‘capacities’ because they can be fostered by learning relevant skills and knowledge.
 The first advantage of focusing on capacities rather than symptoms, is that capacities have a wider reach and impact.
-Different symptoms, such as repetitive negative thoughts in subclinical depression or anxiety and other conditions, share the same root capacities that we can strengthen to reduce such negative thoughts.
+Different symptoms, such as repetitive negative thoughts in subclinical depression or anxiety and other conditions, share the same root capacities that we can strengthen to help children and adolescents manage negative thoughts.

 The final advantage of focusing on capacities underpinning mental health and wellbeing is that they can be readily translated into skills and knowledge that we need to foster to strengthen the ‘root systems’ of mental health and wellbeing in education.
 When it comes to learning such skills and knowledge, the capacities can make their progression and links between them more visible.

-For example, the capacities show how fostering awareness of emotions needs to be followed by learning simple emotion regulation strategies such as emotional labeling – naming of emotions – which can reduce intensity of emotions.
+For example, the capacities show how fostering awareness of emotions needs to be followed by learning simple emotion regulation strategies such as emotional labeling – naming of emotions – that can reduce intensity of emotions.
 Building further on such skills, children and adolescents can learn to manage their attention more skillfully to both use distractions in regulating their emotions and reduce distractions to support their mental health and wellbeing.
 Other strategies can expand these skills further towards relational wellbeing involving building of connections, prosociality and developing a sense of purpose and meaning in life.
-These can support the mental health and wellbeing of young people further.

-At the same time, we need to acknowledge and address systemic factors impacting on child and adolescent mental health and wellbeing.
-These factors include poverty, discrimination, slow action on climate and on negative impacts of social media fueled by AI and the attention economy.
-There is robust research showing that these impacts have negative consequences for child and adolescent mental health.
-They need to be addressed through relevant policy and business practice changes alongside improvements in mental health and wellbeing school curricula.
-My research, impact work with policy makers and writings for educators aim to contribute to these much needed changes to how we view and approach mental health and wellbeing in schools.
+Alongside this work, I often highlight that in order to shift the child and adolescent mental health crisis, we also need to acknowledge and address systemic factors impacting child and adolescent mental health and wellbeing.
+These include poverty, discrimination, slow action on climate change and negative impacts of social media fueled by AI in service of the attention economy.
+Political polarisation is an underlying factor hampering efforts to address all of these influences.
+My research, impact work with policy makers and non-profit organisations together with writings for educators and mental health professionals aim to contribute to much needed changes in our approaches to the child and adolescent mental health crisis.

 Accessible articles: